-2. Look at used RVs
+Tip #2: Look at Used RVs

 If the stars all align and you’ve done your due diligence saving for your dream RV, you might be in the position to purchase it with cash.
 But if that perfect camper appears and you haven’t quite reached your goal, there are several financing options available to make sure you don’t miss out on the opportunity.

-- Consider opening up a checking or savings account with a credit union in advance of your purchase.
+Consider opening up a checking or savings account with a credit union in advance of your purchase.
 They tend to offer better terms and rates for loans.
 Then, if the amount you need to complete your purchase is not huge, you may be able to get a “Signature Loan,” which doesn’t require the credit union to hold the title on your RV.

-- There are some really nice older motorhomes out there that still have a lot of life left in them.
+There are some really nice older motorhomes out there that still have a lot of life left in them.
 I should know – I have one that rocks!
 But if you cannot pay cash outright for a rig that is over 10 years old, you will find yourself in a financing conundrum.
 Very few lending institutions will offer loans on older vehicles, but if they do, the terms are horrendous!
 So set your sights on something a little newer if you don’t have the full purchase price saved up.

-- Do you have good friends that are also interested purchasing an RV and renting it out for income?
+Do you have good friends that are also interested purchasing an RV and renting it out for income?
 Why not consider a partnership?
 Each of you puts up half of the cost to buy the vehicle, schedules separate usage times for family vacations, etc. and splits half of the income when you rent it out.
 It might be a great way to get started in the RV rental market!

-- Is there a family member that might make you a short-term loan to cover the remaining amount you need to purchase that RV?
+Is there a family member that might make you a short-term loan to cover the remaining amount you need to purchase that RV?
 Make the terms appealing to them.
 For instance, if they have money in a savings account or CD, offer a better rate of return with your monthly payments to them.

-- You may even find a seller who is willing to finance your purchase from them.
+You may even find a seller who is willing to finance your purchase from them.
 Be prepared with a large down payment, and chances are that the length of the loan will be quite short (possibly a year or two).
 Make sure to have official documents written up, with a schedule of payments and terms agreed to by all.

 Photo Credit: Shelley Dennis

 But they would see an immediate benefit in a tankless water heater.
 They may be longing for a family outing in a rig that has a convenient outdoor kitchen.
 They probably also want to take along their bikes or have ample space to play board games on a rainy day.

-To put it bluntly, do some research to see what amenities RVers use most.
+Do some research to see what amenities RVers use most.
 (Here’s a great checklist.)
 Then find the motorhome or trailer that best fits your needs AND theirs.
 You will be happier with your purchase and you’ll see your income increase as renters realize that you offer the perfect “escape” vehicle!